JSpeedie/CSCD58-Final-Project/README.md

 space to uncompress than it is to allocate more than be needed and resizing later.

-The first thing I took away after implementing compression like this is the question of whether or not compression should be implemented at the application layer.
-For one, maybe we should save the compressed instead of compressing with each request so that we don't incur needless repeated compression, a process that is costly in terms of time and cpu usage.
+The main takeaway I have after implementing compression like this is the question of whether or not compression should be implemented at the application layer.
+For one, maybe we should save the compressed file instead of compressing with each request so that we don't incur needless repeated compression, a process that is costly in terms of time and cpu usage.
 Problems arise there however as the server then has to have some way to be sure that its collection of associated compressed files are indeed compressed versions of the original files.
 What if someone deletes the original file, or changes it, when will the compressed version be updated?
 Solutions exist to all these potential problems, but we could not make such a system due to time limitations.
 The second problem